 Where can I study abroad?

 There are programs in most countries in the world.
 If relevant courses are offered, it is possible to study anywhere and receive credit with department/college approval.
-Check the State Department list for current travel warnings.
+Check the US State Department Travel Advisory list for current travel advisories.